juliocareaga/wave-heat/README.md

 # **Error computations**

-Code **wave-heat-error.py** requires setting *modeltype* which can assume the strings 'W' for the Westervelt model, and 'K' for the case of Kuznetsov's equation.
+Code **wave-heat-error.py** requires setting $\texttt{modeltype}$ which can assume the strings 'W' for the Westervelt model, and 'K' for the case of Kuznetsov's equation.
 The sequence of space discretizations are set through the variable Ms (array), and the time steps divisions are accounted with Ns (array).
 The output corresponds to a '.mat' file, which contains the errors

 There are 3 scripts, one for each example: